 So let’s do that today with a recipe, a recipe for a ham sandwich.
 I’ve left the ingredient list fairly bare and open ended, but if you’ve bothered to read through this text, I’ll tell you the specifics here:

 Get REAL butter.
-Ya know, the stuff from Europe.
+Ya know, the stuff from Europe or a local provider doing things the old way.
 Oh, and makes sure it’s salted.
 Salted isn’t always my recommendation for all cooking, but it is in this case.
-Salted European Butter.
+Salted European Style Butter.
 Do it.